 Money, Money, Money:

-Even though the exchange rate will likely be better from an ATM in Europe, I always order at least €150 Euros from my bank to bring with me so I can hit the ground running as soon as I arrive.
-I usually need to jump on a train and I welcome the convenience of buying a ticket at a kiosk with cash.
-Also, small local restaurants prefer cash so it comes in handy.
-You will need cash to settle your bar tab, and also to tip your fabulous crew at the end of your tour!
+Even though the exchange rate will likely be better from an ATM in Europe, I often order at least €150 Euros from my bank to bring with me so I can hit the ground running as soon as I arrive.
+I usually need to jump on a train, and I welcome the convenience of buying a ticket at a kiosk with cash.
+Also, small local restaurants often prefer cash, so it comes in handy.
+If you are traveling on a hotel barge or river cruise ship, you may need cash to settle your bar tab, and also to tip your fabulous crew at the end of your tour!

 - money belt

-- money— mix of debit card (for ATM withdrawals), credit cards, cash (in local currency)
+- money— mix of debit card (for ATM withdrawals), credit cards, optional: small amount of cash (in local currency)

 Documents plus photocopies: